mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

             if os.path.exists(self.data_folder) is False:
                 os.mkdir(self.data_folder)

+.. label:: end_Outputs_class

-Here, two additional variables were added: *thermo_period* which controls the period at which information is printed during the run, and *dumping_period* which controls the period at which atom positions are printed in the dump file.
+Here, two additional variables have been added: *thermo_period* which controls the period at which information is printed during the run, and *dumping_period* which controls the period at which atom positions are printed in the dump file.